rugbyprof/2143-ObjectOrientedProgramming/study_guides/Test_2_Study_Guide.md

 ```
 ##Question 4:

-Does does not always explicitly run the constructor of a parent class.
+Python does not always explicitly run the constructor of a parent class.
 How would we do this?
 And hwo can we pass parameters back to our parent class?
 Give and example.